knightq/when_easter/README.md

 	roman_date = WhenEaster::EasterCalendar.find_roman_easter_date(2010)
+or, if you wan't to play more with EasterCalendar instance,

+	my_calendar = WhenEaster::EasterCalendar.new(2010) #if you want to get data for the year 2010
+	another_roman_date = 	my_calendar.roman_easter
 greek date is similiar - you can get it by replacing roman with greek

 And get